-TAKECOAT[®]-1000 film thickness with clients requiring just onetenth of the maintenance effort associated with conventional zinc-coated bolts.
+TAKECOAT®-1000 film thickness

 "As found in salt spray tests, where conventional zinc bolts rusted completely within 500 hours, TAKECOAT®-1000 lasted over 6000 hours and had still not rusted.
 When it comes to the initial investment, of course, TAKECOAT®-1000 is more expensive than conventional cheap bolts, however, when you take into consideration the costs over the lifecycle of the product over ten years, customers can really save a lot of money and time."

-CONTENT BY THE WORLDFOLIO Coupling the future With its unique CUPLA products, Nitto Kohki has made itself indispensable to some of the world's largest firms and industries.
+Coupling the future

+With its unique CUPLA products, Nitto Kohki has made itself indispensable to some of the world's largest firms and industries.

 In an era where regional competitors are replicating the concept of monozukuri and threatening to push Japan out of mass production markets, it would be easy to conclude that, for some companies, quality plays second fiddle to cheap labor costs.

 For Nitto Kohki president Akinobu Ogata, however, nothing could be further from the truth.
 In recent years, he says, customers the company had previously thought lost have returned and helped increase the coupling giant's market share.
 The pursuit of excellence not only obliges Nitto

-"HHV CUPLA" fuel coupling for high pressure hydrogen Kohki to invest proper time and money in research and development, but also helps to differentiate the firm from its competitors.
+"HHV CUPLA" fuel coupling for high pressure hydrogen

+Kohki to invest proper time and money in research and development, but also helps to differentiate the firm from its competitors.
 Having a reputation for quality, meanwhile, means Nitto Kohki's coupling products continue to be used in leading-edge industries, such as semiconductors, where reliability is by far more important than cost.

 Operating behind the scenes sometimes means that Nitto Kohki's work slips under the radar, but Mr. Ogata isn't interested in global acclaim.
 It is far more important to be "contribtuing to society" which the company does in various, often unheralded, ways.
-Many manufacturers, for instance, use Nitto Kohki couplings for handling electrolytes used to fill lithium batter-

-"MEDOMER" air massager ies, and, as Mr. Ogata points out, a contribution to the advancement of electric- or hydrogen-powered vehicles also represents an important contribution to carbon neutrality in general.
+Many manufacturers, for instance, use Nitto Kohki couplings for handling electrolytes used to fill lithium batteries, and, as Mr. Ogata points out, a contribution to the advancement of electric- or hydrogen-powered vehicles also represents an important contribution to carbon neutrality in general.

+"MEDOMER" air massager

 But Nitto Kohki doesn't only contribute to society through its products.
 There are, as Mr. Ogata emphasizes, "actions that can be taken as well".
 One such People are at the heart of Nitto Kohki's company philosophy, whether they are employees or not.
 Take engineers, for example.
 There is concern in Japan that the country's aging population will lead to the rapid spread of automation, placing human jobs at risk.
 Mr. Ogata, however, does not see engineers' jobs as precarious; it is more a question of reimagining their role.

 action was to develop equipment to suck out the sputum of patients with dyspnea.
 Mr. Ogata adds: "Large-scale blackouts occurred in Hokkaido when the area was hit by the 2018 Hokkaido Eastern Iburi Earthquake.
-I sent our aspirators and dry cells to the stricken area two days after, as I thought
+I sent our aspirators and dry cells to the stricken area two days after, as I thought our dry cell drive equipment was useful when electricity was not available.
+Our aspirator was also required by many hospitals that were looking after Covid patients.
+I was glad to see it was helpful for healthcare workers and patients."